Extreme heat will again scorch a large section of the US, including areas where thousands have lost power – KION546

 By Travis Caldwell and Joe Sutton, CNN

-Extreme heat is forecast again for a large swath of the Mideast and Southeast on Wednesday, testing power grids and leaving more than 88 million people under heat warnings or advisories.
+Extreme heat is forecast again for a large swath of the US on Wednesday, testing power grids and leaving nearly 100 million people from Michigan to northern Florida under heat warnings and advisories.

 Temperatures could soar as much as 20 degrees above average, pushing heat indexes well into the triple digits.